 Having explored Byzantine Constantinople I could now explore the power seat of the Ottoman Istanbul – Topkapi Palace.
-With its sprawling complex of buildings and thousands of residents Topkapi Palace was considered a city-within-a-city and as such, it deserves its own blog post.
+With its sprawling complex of buildings and thousands of residents, Topkapi Palace was considered a city-within-a-city and as such, it deserves its own blog post.
+Spending a day exploring the massive grounds of the Topkapi Palace is, no doubt, one of the best things to do in Istanbul.

 Topkapi Palace Harem